Sindh: Population

 Sindh has the second highest Human Development Index out of all of Pakistan's provinces at 0.628.
 The 2023 Census of Pakistan indicated a population of 55.7 million.

+As per a 2025 Dawn News report, based on data compiled by research organisation Population Council, UK Aid and the United Nations Population, Sindh had an annual growth rate of 2.57%.
+According to demographic projections, if the province’s current total fertility rate of 3.6 children per woman remains unchanged, Sindh's population could more than double to approximately 111 million by 2050.

 Religion

 Islam in Sindh has a long history, starting with the capture of Sindh by Muhammad Bin Qasim in 712.
 Over time, the majority of the population in Sindh converted to Islam, especially in rural areas.
 Today, Muslims make up 90% of the population, and are more dominant in urban than rural areas.
 Islam in Sindh has a strong Sufi ethos with numerous Muslim saints and mystics, such as the Sufi poet Shah Abdul Latif Bhittai, having lived in Sindh historically.
 One popular legend that highlights the strong Sufi presence in Sindh is that 125,000 Sufi saints and mystics are buried on Makli Hill near Thatta.
 The development of Sufism in Sindh was similar to the development of Sufism in other parts of the Muslim world.
 In the sixteenth century two Sufi tareeqat (orders) – Qadria and Naqshbandia – were introduced in Sindh.
 Sufism continues to play an important role in the daily lives of Sindhis.

 In 1941, the last census conducted prior to the partition of India, the total population of Sindh was 4,840,795 out of which 3,462,015 (71.5%) were Muslims, 1,279,530 (26.4%) were Hindus and the remaining were Tribals, Sikhs, Christians, Parsis, Jains, Jews, and Buddhists.

 Sindh also has Pakistan's highest percentage of Hindus overall, accounting for 8.8% of the population, roughly around 4.9 million people, and 13.3% of the province's rural population as per 2023 Pakistani census report.
 These numbers also include the scheduled caste population, which stands at 1.7% of the total in Sindh (or 3.1% in rural areas), and is believed to have been under-reported, with some community members instead counted under the main Hindu category.
 Although, Pakistan Hindu Council claimed that there are 6,842,526 Hindus living in Sindh Province covering around 14.29% of the region's population.
 Umerkot district in the Thar Desert is Pakistan's only Hindu-majority district.
 The Shri Ramapir Temple in Tandoallahyar whose annual festival is the second largest Hindu pilgrimage in Pakistan is in Sindh.
 Sindh is also the only province in Pakistan to have a separate law for governing Hindu marriages.

 2020 community estimates indicated the Sikh population in Sindh stood at approximately 10,000, while the 2023 census indicated a population of 5,182 Sikhs.